DanielEmeka2003/Nc/Nc programming language/README.md

   - Or-field query conditional expression (A more robust form of pattern matching expression in functional languages and Rust)
 - References:
   - Value references (Similar in concept to references in C++ and Rust)
+    - Non allocating value references
+    - Allocating value references
   - Memory address references (Similar in concept to pointers in C and C++):
-    - Non allocating memory address references (Basically raw pointers in C and C++)
+    - Non allocating memory address references
-    - Allocating memory address references (Higher form of smart pointers in C++)
+    - Allocating memory address references
 - Implicit lifetime semantics (Similar in concept to explicit lifetime parameters in rust)
 - Scope definitions (Similar in concept to namespaces in C++)
-- Run time type introspection
+- Type creator introspection
 - Value unpacking (Similar to structured binding in C++ but way more expressive and robust)
 - 1-based indexing (Subjectively better than 0-based indexing for me)
 - Foreign interface
 - Platform agnostic computing
-- Whitespace decisive parsing
+- Whitespace decisive synparsing
 - Well defined language semantics
 - Excellent compiler error messages called error logs

-## NcLang Examples
+## Nc Programming Language Examples

-Due to ncLang not having syntax highlighting yet in the code format section of markdown, the rust programming language is selected as the programming language to use its syntax highlighting because it is the only language included that remotely resembles ncLang syntax, therefore enables the syntax highlighting of a few.
-It is for this same reason that ncLang discard and document single-line comment contents (`>!` & `>:`)  are enclosed with double quotes to prevent syntax highlighting, since the comments syntax are different than rust's.
+Due to NPL not having syntax highlighting yet in the code format section of markdown, the rust programming language is selected as the programming language to use its syntax highlighting because it is the only language included that remotely resembles NPL syntax, therefore enables the syntax highlighting of a few.
+It is for this same reason that NPL discard and document single-line comment contents (`>!` & `>:`)  are enclosed with double quotes to prevent syntax highlighting, since the comments syntax are different than rust's.

 - Hello world example